Aggression in Cats Toward People

-Is your cat biting or scratching you, stalking and pouncing on you?
+Is your cat biting or scratching you, stalking and pouncing on you in ways that don’t seem playful or friendly?
 Is he biting you after you have been petting him for a short period of time or after you touch him in a certain place?
-Don’t despair: There are ways to deal with aggressive behavior in cats.
+Don’t despair: There are ways to deal with these types of behavior in cats.

-Below are some general recommendations for dealing with feline aggression problems.
+Below are some general recommendations for dealing with feline aggression issues.
 Before treating your cat’s aggressive behavior at home, make an appointment with your veterinarian.
-Occasionally, medical problems that can cause pain or irritability will lead to aggression; treating these conditions may resolve the behavior.
+Often, medical problems that can cause pain or irritability will lead to aggression; treating these conditions may resolve the behavior.

 Some displays of seemingly aggressive behavior are actually normal ways for cats to communicate.
 Cats use behaviors such as biting, scratching and pouncing to tell other cats that they do not wish to interact, to protect their territory or valuable possessions (including food), and in play.
 Cats may hurt people or other animals simply because they don’t know how to play appropriately.
 Your cat may need to be taught more desirable ways to interact or you may need to help him become more comfortable in certain situations so he doesn’t feel the need to communicate in an undesirable manner.